Will Clemson cover the spread vs. North Carolina? Betting Trends, Record ATS

 Clemson vs North Carolina Betting Records & Stats

-- The Tigers have an 8-4-0 record against the spread this season.
+- So far this season, the Tigers have put together an 8-4-0 record against the spread.

-- So far this year, North Carolina has compiled a 7-5-0 record against the spread.
+- Clemson has been at least a -160 moneyline favorite six times this season and won all of those games.

-- Clemson has had more success against the spread than North Carolina this year, tallying an ATS record of 8-4-0, as opposed to the 7-5-0 record of North Carolina.
+- The oddsmakers' moneyline implies a 61.5% chance of a victory for the Tigers.

 Clemson vs. North Carolina Over/Under Stats